Why NOT to Use Google Voice as a Business Phone System

 Now, don’t get me wrong, Google Voice does have a lot of fans who rave about the features it gives them.
 But, it’s simply not a professional phone system that any size business should utilize for their day to day operations.

-Here are the reasons why you should NOT use Google Voice as a business phone system:
+Here are just some of the reasons why you should NOT use Google Voice for your business phone system:

 No admin login, no seperate user logins, no call reporting, no call queues, no unlimited phone numbers, no toll free numbers, no logs for different users, no logs for different numbers, no e911, no dial by name directory, no web faxing, no music on hold etc. etc. It’s just NOT a phone system.

-2. Google Voice is Not Based on SIP (Session Internet Protocol) and therefore Lacks Features
+2. Google Voice is Not Based on SIP (Session Internet Protocol) and Therefore Lacks Important Business Phone System Features

 Systems that use SIP have many advantages over a POTS (Plain Old Telephone System) in that they can utilize many of the programmable features that only calls sent over SIP can provide.
 As an example, Asterisk is a programming language based on SIP and is constantly coming out with new features for VoIP providers.
 Asterisk is an open source software and therefore available for free.
 Some of the features Google Voice is lacking that a business will need include: Call Queues, Conference Bridges with a Pin Number and email reminders, Call Reports, Administration and User level logins for managing lines/extensions, web faxing, a dial by name directory, music on hold, e911, and much, much more.